 Perhaps the value universe is just smaller and can’t bear additional investor capital.
 Value, by definition, is out of favor companies, so it stands to reason that there is less investor money in value stocks.
 I can accept this.
 However, the point remains – An average investor tends to be MORE exposed to growth stocks than value stocks if he invests through typical investment vehicles in his taxable and tax deferred accounts.

-I have earlier presented historical performance data that shows value stocks outperform growth stocks in all asset classes when considered on a long time horizon.
+I have earlier presented historical performance data that shows value stocks vs growth stocks contest is consistently won by value stocks in all asset classes when considered on a long time horizon.
 While the average outperformance is 2.2% per year, it is more pronounced in smaller capitalization stocks and the performance gap is over 8% annually for micro caps.
 In all cases, growth stocks underperform the average market and value stocks out perform the average market.

 Based on the historical trends and the AUM data above, an average investor has as much as 60% of his portfolio pre-disposed to underperforming the market.
 It is probably worse as most investor’s portfolio is more large cap biased than the averages, as small cap investors tend to be more exclusive to the asset class.
 Small cap funds are also less accessible as they close sooner and have more expensive fees.
 Besides, media loves to stress the relative safety of larger capitalization stocks (I personally consider getting less returns over time as more risky investment – not less risky), because these names tend to be better known and appeals more to their audience.